revel/revel/README.md

 - Internationalization support
 - Testing tools
 - Command line tool support for initializing the default project layout.
-- Windows support (fsnotify package is OSX/Linux only)
 - Performance testing / tuning
 - godoc cleanup / break into a bunch of packages?
 - AppEngine support